andSubmarine/itu-chatbot/README.md

 You can always contact the chatbot at [https://m.me/itu-chatbot](https://m.me/itu-chatbot)

 ## Worth knowing
-This projected is sponsored by [Hostly](https://hostly.dk), who is hosting the chatbot!
+This project is sponsored by [Hostly](https://hostly.dk), who is hosting the chatbot!

 The chatbot uses Wit.ai to parse and extract meaning of messages.
 You can see and fork the chatbot parsing functionalities [overthere](https://wit.ai/NiclasHedam/itu-chatbot).